 Here, bhikkhus, a bhikkhu understands the eye, understands visible forms, and understands the fetter that arises dependent on both.
 He/she understands how the arising of an unarisen fetter comes to be; he/she understands how the abandoning of an arisen fetter comes to be; and he/she understands how the non-arising in the future of an abandoned fetter comes to be.

 - This contemplation reveals that bondage does not lie in forms themselves, nor in the eye alone, but in the reactive bond (saṃyojana) formed through their conjunction.
-Seeing, when infused with craving or aversion, becomes a site of attachment.
+Seeing, when infused with craving or aversion, becomes a site of clinging.
 Insight here protects the thoughts at the door of the visual sense.

 4.3.2 Ear and Sounds